-- 8.1 The Committee using its powers above may determine to: - (a) Grant the application in full - (b) Grant with additional special conditions which the Committee deem appropriate; or - (c) Refuse the application.
+- 8.1 The Licensing Committee using its powers above may determine to: - (a) Vary the licence as applied for. - (b) Vary the licence subject to any modifications to any part of the application and imposition of any additional conditions or restrictions as they think fit, or - (c) Refuse the application. - 8.2 Before refusing to vary the licence, the Licensing Authority shall give the applicant an opportunity to appear before it and of being heard by the Committee. - 8.3 In considering this application, the Committee shall have regard to any observations submitted to it by the Chief Officer of Police and any objections that have been received in writing within the 28 day consultation period under para 10(18) to Schedule 3.

-- 8.2 Before refusing to grant the transfer to the applicant, the Licensing Authority shall give the applicant an opportunity to appear before it and of being heard by the Committee under para 10(19) to Schedule 3 ). - 8.3 In considering this application, the Committee shall have regard to any observations submitted to it by the Chief Officer of Police and any objections that have been received in writing within the 28 day consultation period under para 10(18) to Schedule 3.). - 8.4 The Committee may refuse to grant a licence for the following reasons: - (a) that the applicant is unsuitable to hold a licence by reason of having been convicted of an offence or for any other reason; - (b) that if the licence were to be granted the business to which it relates would be managed by or carried on for the benefit of a person, other than the applicant, who would be refused the grant of such a licence if he made the application himself; - 8.5 If the Committee determine to grant a SEV licence, the licence will be subject to the Standard Conditions for SEV licences, unless the Committee determines that certain Standard Conditions should be expressly excluded or otherwise varied pursuant to para 13(4) to Schedule 3.). - 8.6 Should the Committee determine to refuse the application for the grant or renewal of a licence under paragraph 12(3)(a) or (b) to Schedule 3, the applicant may appeal to the Magistrates' Court within 21 days beginning with the date on which the applicant is notified of the refusal of his application under para 27(1) to Schedule 3).
+- 8.4 If the Committee determine to vary a SEV licence, the licence will be subject to the Standard Conditions for SEV licences, unless the Committee determines that certain Standard Conditions should be expressly excluded or otherwise varied pursuant to para 13(4) to Schedule 3. - 8.5 Should the Licensing Sub-Committee determine to refuse the application for the variation of a licence under Paragraph 12(3)(a) or (b) to Schedule 3, the applicant may appeal to the Magistrates' Court within 21 days beginning with the date on which the applicant is notified of the refusal of his application under para 27(1) to Schedule 3.